aelphias/aelphias.github.io/README.md

 I’m DevOps engineer with 3 years of experience in managing CI/CD.

-Based in Moscow, Russia - looking forward to work in Berlin.
+Based in Moscow, Russia - looking forward to work outside of Russia.

 I design, build CI/CD pipelines.
 - 🌱 In 2024 I'm acquiring experience and continue to explore k8s.